TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design_RID.md

 	- Emergency Status (if applicable): Indication of any emergency condition, such as a loss of control or return-to-home activation.
 - The system shall ensure reliable reception of all RID data from drones operating within the designated tracking area, which includes the entire contiguous campus.
 - This subsystem shall function autonomously, requiring minimal intervention while ensuring accurate and efficient drone tracking for compliance, security, and situational awareness purposes.
 - The Bluetooth module shall be integrated in the the Central Computer (Raspberry Pi).

+#### Wi-Fi RID Module (Integrated)
+- The Wi-Fi transceiver shall receive Wi-Fi signals transmitted by drones flying over the campus.
+- The Wi-Fi module shall continually scan the 2.4 GHz Wi-Fi band to locate RID signals transmitted from a drone.
+- Once a RID signal is aquired from a drone, the following information shall be extracted:
+	- Drone Identification: A unique identifier assigned to the drone.
+	- Geolocation Data: The latitude, longitude, and altitude of the drone at the time of transmission.
+ 	- Velocity Information: The drone’s ground speed and direction of movement.
+	- Timestamp: A precise timestamp indicating when the data was transmitted.
+	- Emergency Status (if applicable): Indication of any emergency condition, such as a loss of control or return-to-home activation.
+- This module shall be designed to ensure constant reception of RID information packets gathered from drones within campus airspace.
+- The Wi-Fi module shall be designed to operate autonomously and with limited outside interaction.
+- The Bluetooth module shall be integrated in the the Central Computer (Raspberry Pi).

 ### Server/Database